The Black Butterfly

 By Shirley Reva Vernick

-Penny’s reluctant stay at the Black Butterfly is interrupted by two ghosts (one friendly, one not), and a potential first love in this sweet and chilling story set on the coast of Maine.
+Penny’s reluctant stay at the Black Butterfly is interrupted by two ghosts (one friendly, one not), and a potential first love in this spooky-sweet story set on the mysterious coast of Maine.

 Description

-Penny is furious that she has to spend Christmas break alone at the Black Butterfly, an old inn at the coldest, bleakest edge of America–the coast of Maine.
-This trip is the brainchild of Penny’s flaky, ghost hunting mother, who leaves Penny at the Black Butterfly so she can hunt ghosts across the country.
-Penny does not believe in ghosts, until, that is, she discovers two very real apparitions in the Black Butterfly, which only she can see.
-As if things couldn’t get any more complicated, she meets George, the handsome son of the inn’s owner.
-George definitely does not believe in ghosts, which poses a problem for Penny since one of the ghosts wants her dead.
+Sixteen-year-old Penny is furious that she has to spend Christmas break alone at the Black Butterfly, an old inn at the coldest, bleakest edge of America–an island off the coast of Maine.
+This trip is the brainchild of Penny’s flaky, ghost-hunting mother, who leaves Penny at the Black Butterfly so she can hunt ghosts across the country in Idaho.
+Penny does not believe in ghosts until, that is, she discovers two very real apparitions living in the Black Butterfly–ghosts only she can see.
+Her abilities become even more complicated when she meets George, the handsome son of the inn’s owner.
+Although Penny wants to remain aloof, she finds herself drawn to George, maybe even falling for him.
+Unfortunately, with her mother’s history of ghost-hunting at the inn, Penny knows she can’t tell a soul about what she’s seeing and experiencing, or that one of the ghosts wants her dead.
+Left with no one to confide in, Penny must figure out who to trust and how to survive her time at the inn … before it’s too late.

 About the Creators